 Meeting Point2 covered the whole of the North of England; Prescot Museum was one of ten institutions selected, and commissioned collaborative artists Owl Project to create a new piece inspired by the collection and the heritage of the area.
 Find out more about The Sounds of Time

 Although Knowsley is now part of Merseyside, the townships of Knowsley were originally part of the County Palatine of Lancashire.
 2017 marked 70 years of Lancashire Life magazine, so to celebrate, they created a project to capture the area’s history in 70 objects from museums and galleries.

 Prescot Museum put forward five objects to a public vote to see which was thought best to represent Knowsley’s heritage.
 The winner was a framed display of watch and chronometer hands, made by William Preston of Eccleston Street, Prescot c.1862.
 At that time, individual highly-skilled workers across the local area made specialist tools and components for watches that were shipped out across the world and known for their quality.
 Lancashire Life agreed and chose them to be one of the 70!

 Preserving the Past with the Present

+Since 2014, Prescot Museum and 33 Signal Squadron at Alamein Barracks in Huyton have been working in partnership, sharing knowledge and expertise.
 The Local Heroes, Distant Voices exhibition told the stories of soldiers from the Knowsley area in the First World War through to the present day in a number of our venues; some of the displays remain in Prescot Museum’s lobby areas.

 It is part of a larger project called Preserving the Past with the Present, for the Future supported by the Armed Forces Community Covenant Fund.
 Visit the website to find out more